Let us help you train for employment in a clean, high-demand, manufacturing occupation!

 CNC Machine Operator Training Program provides an intensive non-credit training course designed to provide the knowledge and hands-on skills necessary to prepare students for an entry-level career in machining in a variety of manufacturing industries.
 Students are may sit for the Manufacturing Skills Standard Council Certified Production Technician Quality and Measurements exam and MACWIC Level 2 Certification.

-Mount Wachusett Community College is migrating its 100-hour Quality Yellow Belt Training for Advanced Manufacturing to a fully on-line version that will begin April 27, 2020 and run through May 28, 2020.
+Mount Wachusett Community College is migrating its 120-hour Quality Yellow Belt Training for Advanced Manufacturing to a fully on-line version that will begin May 18, 2020 and run through June 25, 2020.

 This program will be delivered using the MWCC on-line platform and will include both scheduled on-line interactions and posted content.
 Instructors will review posted materials and assess student knowledge as the program proceeds toward providing a MWCC certificate of completion, as well as preparing students to sit for the American Society for Quality Certified Six Sigma Yellow Belt Examination.